 CPS case outcomes by principal offence

-This report contains a monthly analysis of the outcome of CPS proceedings in magistrates' courts and in the Crown Court.
+This report contains a quarterly analysis of the outcome of CPS proceedings in magistrates' courts and in the Crown Court.
 Outcomes are broken down into two categories: convictions and unsuccessful outcomes.
 The report shows the number and the proportion of defendants falling into each category.

 Convictions comprise guilty pleas, convictions after trial and cases proved in the absence of the defendant.
 Unsuccessful outcomes represent all outcomes other than a conviction, comprising discontinuances and withdrawals, discharged committals, dismissals and acquittals, and administrative finalisations.